rominronin/rominronin.github.io/_posts/2024/march-status-update.md

 Mustang bridge - yes I had to route it!).
 After a lifetime of chasing a tonal balance between the neck and bridge, I stumbled upon my favourite combination yet.
 I'll save the details for the build log.

-Here's what need to be done still:
+Here's what is still to be done:

-- Mount conversion bushels for the vintage style tuners (to better fit in the modern hole).
+- Add conversion bushels for the vintage style tuners (to better fit the modern-sized tuner hole).
 - I'd like to independently control the tone for each pickup, so I need at least one additional tone pot.
 If the Franken-Jag-Stang roller pots mod goes well, I could use on here too.

 That's basically it.
 The first mod is a sort of requirement, the second is optional really.
 I love the way this looks, feels and of course, sounds.

 This is what I have in mind for now, I could see this being a regular post type, so watch out for more updates like this one.

+<sub>edit: added links, updated some wording.</sub>